-Youth Emotional Support (YES) is a free service for young people aged 11-18 looking for support with their well-being.
-(Note: We must receive the referral before the young person turns 18.)
+Youth Emotional Support (YES) is a free service for young people aged 11-18 looking for support with their wellbeing.

 Some of the things we can support you with include:

 - relationship issues